thinks/poisson-disk-sampling/README.md

 ![Simple example](https://github.com/thinks/poisson-disk-sampling/blob/master/examples/images/simple_example.png "Simple example")

-There are two additional parameters of the `PoissonDiskSampling` function, `seed` and `max_sample_attempts`.
+There are two additional parameters of the `PoissonDiskSampling` function: `seed` and `max_sample_attempts`.
 The `seed` parameter is used to generate pseudo-random numbers in a deterministic way.
 Changing the seed gives slightly different patterns.
 The `max_sample_attempts` controls the number of attempts that are made at finding neighboring points for each sample.
 Increasing this number could lead to a more tightly packed sampling in some cases, at the cost of computation time.
+Both `seed` and `max_sample_attempts` have reasonable default values so they need not always be specified.
 The images below illustrates the effect of varying `seed` and `max_sample_attempts`.

 ![Seed and attempts](https://github.com/thinks/poisson-disk-sampling/blob/master/examples/images/seed_and_attempts.png "Seed and attempts")

-By default the samples are returned as a `std::vector<std::array<F, N>>`, where the inner array has the same type as those used to specify the region bounds (see example above).
+By default the samples are returned as a `std::vector<std::array<F, N>>`, where the inner type `std::array<F, N>` has the same type as that used to specify the region bounds (see example above).
 In some cases it is useful to have the samples returned as a different type.
 There are two ways of doing this.
 First, we can explicitly provide our vector type together with a traits type.
 ```C++
 struct Vec3
 {